pfeilbr/brianpfeil.com/content/post/aws-services/index.md

 ### Lambda@Edge

 * feature of Amazon CloudFront that lets you run code closer to users of your application, which improves performance and reduces latency

+### EC2 Image Builder

+> automate the creation, management, and deployment of customized, secure, and up-to-date “golden” server images that are pre-installed and pre-configured with software and settings to meet specific IT standards.

+* automate the creation of EC2 AMI and docker images

 ---